Adolf Eduard Herstein

-Adolf Eduard Herstein (1869–1932) was a painter and engraver.
+Adolf Eduard Herstein (1869–1932) was a Polish painter and engraver.

 Early life and career

 Born in Warsaw, he worked and taught in France, Germany (where he was active in the Berlin Secession movement) and his native Poland.
 His oil painting relied on the use of heavy impasto and was in style closely related to Impressionism.

 Personal life

 In Munich in 1894 he embarked upon an affair with Franziska, Gräfin (i.e., Countess) zu Reventlow (Fanny zu Reventlow).
 She was pregnant with Herstein's child when in 1895 she married the politician Walter Lübke.
 The pregnancy ended in a miscarriage.

 Works

 An engraving of his called 'The Standard Bearer', is in the Museum of Modern Art (MOMA), New York collection.
 There are two works from the years 1914- 1915 held by the Brooklyn Museum, New York.

 In the years 1904–1911 he was the owner of a private school of painting in Warsaw.
 One of his pupils was Roman Kramsztyk.